anuvgupta/chain.js/README.md

 # chain.js
-Asynchronous callback chaining as readable &amp; organized alternative to Promise chains
+Asynchronous callback chaining as a readable &amp; organized alternative to Promise chains